GoldOchsen666/Udacity_capstone_project/README.md

 #### What attributes (age, gender, income, etc.) have the highest influence on a person's choice to respond to a starbucks offer or not?

 ### Data description
+The data is contained in three files:

+portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.) profile.json - demographic data for each customer transcript.json - records for transactions, offers received, offers viewed, and offers completed

+### Results

+An explanation of the data preprocessing steps and my results can be found [here]().

+### Licensing and Acknowledgements

+Data and a few comments on how what to pay attention to were provided by Udacity.